Scotland Flag

 Yeah!
 Take that you troll!
 You don't want to be messing with SlyBob on this here, erm, wireless.

-One particular favourite is Star Trek where members of the audience come dressed as their favourite characters... the 'Captain Kirks' of Aberfeldy.
+One that's particularly popular is Star Trek where members of the audience come dressed as their favourite characters... the 'Captain Kirks' of Aberfeldy.

 The old watermill used to do just that, grinding grains for the local Dewar's distillery.